-In total, Might Sparrow won Trinidad’s Carnival Road March competition eight times, Calypso King/Monarch eight times, and twice earned the Calypso King of Kings designation.
+The Mighty Sparrow has won Trinidad’s Carnival Road March competition eight times, Calypso King/Monarch eight times, and twice earned the Calypso King of Kings designation.
 He has toured the world for over half a century, written over 500 songs, and recorded over 70 albums.
-Colin Powell called him “The Mount Olympus of Calypso.”
+The late Secretary of State (and Calypso aficionado) Colin Powell called him “The Mount Olympus of Calypso.”

 His awards and honors include: